mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 ### Depreciation methods

--  useful life: physical deterioration, technological obsolescence, legal life
+-  Useful life: physical deterioration, technological obsolescence, legal life
 -  salvage value: expected value of the asset at the end of its useful life
--  and allocation method: straight-line, accelerated, units of production
+-  Allocation method: straight-line, accelerated, or units of production
-- managers decided which method to use at the time of acquisition
+-  Managers decide which method to use at the time of acquisition

 ---
 Example
 The purchase of a new machine has the following characteristics:
--  purchase price: $800,000
+-  Purchase price: $800,000
--  estimated residual value: $50,000
+-  Estimated residual value: $50,000
-- expected useful life: 5 years
+- Expected useful life: 5 years
 - total production capacity: 100,000 units (15,000 units in year 1 and 23,000 units in year 2)

-What is the carrying amount of the machine after 2 years if the company uses the straight-line method?
+What is the carrying amount of the machine after two years if the company uses the straight-line method?
 How much depreciation expense is recorded in the income statement in year 2?

 ---